Harrix/harrix-pylib/docs/funcs_md.md

 def generate_summaries(folder: Path | str) -> str
 ```

-Create two summary files for a directory of year-based Markdown files.
+Generate two summary files for a directory of year-based Markdown files.

 1. Table.md - A statistical table showing the count of book entries by year
 2. \_[directory_name].short.g.md - A hierarchical list of all book entries organized by year